Justinalan0965/Revitalize/README.md

 * <b>Under Debugging:</b> The project is still in the debugging phase, and certain features may not work as expected.
 This repository will serve as a development log while I continue to refine the models and optimize the system.

 ## License
-This project under construction, license will be determined upon the release.
+This project is under construction, license will be determined upon the release.